Danielku15/SlickGrid-wiki/Home.md

 <h2>What it is</h2>

-Quite simply, SlickGrid is a JavaScript grid/spreadsheet component.
+Quite simply, SlickGrid is a JavaScript (jQuery plugin) grid/spreadsheet component.
 It is an advanced component and is going to be a bit more difficult to learn and configure, but once you realize its full potential, it will blow your mind!

 Some highlights: